pbsag/R/README.md

 Most of the time, simply delete the R folder.

-If developing the repo, other files may clutter the folder, and they are ignored by the .gitignore file.
-Open git bash and use the following two commands to clean out the folder.
+If developing the repo, other files may clutter the folder, and they will be ignored by git.
+To easily delete, open git bash and use the following two commands to clean out the folder.
 Make sure your programs (Rstudio, TrandCAD, etc.) are closed.

-To see a preview of what files will be deleted git clean -nxd
+To see a preview of what files will be deleted: git clean -nxd

-To delete the files
+To delete the files:
 git clean -fxd